Lambdara/rockstar/README.md

 Create a virtualenv and install the packages in requirements.txt.
 You can use `pip install -r requirements.txt`, though if your python version is slightly different that may not work.

+You will need to run `setup.py` to set up the database.

 ## Running the application
 Under your virtualenv with all the packages, do `flask run`.
 You wouldn't expect it, but Flask is now running and you can talk to it using the provided URL, probably http://127.0.0.1:5000/.
 You can talk to it using postman, for example.